snaggen/wp-export-converter/README.md

 # Limitations

 The actual parsing of the blog post content, is a little limited.
-Only simple strong and em tags har currently handelded.
+Only simple strong and em tags are currently handelded.

 # Building